HypoChloremic/medicine/klin/ped.md

 * Defect in the septum that divides the right and left ventricles
 * Most common congenital heart defect
 * Associated with fetal alcohol syndrome
-* Results in left-to-right shunt; size of defect determines extent of shunting and age at presentatio
+* Results in left-to-right shunt;
+* size of defect determines extent of shunting and age at presentation
-* Small defects are often asymptomatic; large defects can lead to Eisenmenger syndrom* * Treatment involves surgical closure; small defects may close spontaneousl* ,r--....
+* Small defects are often asymptomatic;
+* large defects can lead to Eisenmenger syndrom
+*  Treatment involves surgical closure;
+* small defects may close spontaneously

 #### Atrial septal defect (ASD)